Computer network support specialist, Mātanga tautoko whatunga rorohiko

 You may need

-- a relevant tertiary qualification in information and communications technology, network and cloud techonology, computer and information sciences or similar area
+- a relevant tertiary qualification in computer science, information systems or similar area

 - a relevant industry-based certification